syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add the section into Word document
+'Adds the section into Word document

 Dim section As IWSection = document.AddSection()